wearhacks/courses/projects/bathroom-occupancy-indicator/instructions.md

 ### Receiver device
-As I mentionned in the last part, we have one thing to do before permanently soldering the RF receiver.
+As I mentioned in the last part, we have one thing to do before permanently soldering the RF receiver.
 Connect it to the Uno and upload the [receiver test code](https://github.com/wearhacks/courses/tree/master/projects/bathroom-occupancy-indicator/code/receiver_module_test) in order to print the values received from the emitter to the Serial console.

 In the [receiver final script](https://github.com/wearhacks/courses/tree/master/projects/bathroom-occupancy-indicator/code/receiver_module), you need to set two values: **closedReflectivity** and **openReflectivity**.
 They correspond to the value returned by the IR sensor when the door is either locked or unlocked.
-These values are conditionned by several factors (the normal reflectivity of you knob, the distance between the sensor and the knob etc.) so you need to test your specific set-up and set the values accordingly.
+These values are conditioned by several factors (the normal reflectivity of you knob, the distance between the sensor and the knob etc.) so you need to test your specific set-up and set the values accordingly.

-When you are satisfied with your adjustements, you can move on to the next part.
+When you are satisfied with your adjustments, you can move on to the next part.

 #### Soldering the circuit
 Nothing new here.
 We solder the "free" components as well as the main perfboard.
 One difference though: don't solder the external components to the main PCB just yet as we need to do some additional work on the enclosure.